nathan-fiscaletti/galago/README.md

 ## What about an ORM?

-If you'd like to use an ORM with FlaminGo to link in your database, I highly recommend looking into [gorm](https://github.com/jinzhu/gorm).
+If you'd like to use an ORM with GalaGo to link in your database, I highly recommend looking into [gorm](https://github.com/jinzhu/gorm).
 It's a well maintained and highly recommended ORM for Go with over 17,000 stars.
-Since this library already exists and has a decent feature set and user base, I see no reason to write a new ORM for use with FlaminGo.
+Since this library already exists and has a decent feature set and user base, I see no reason to write a new ORM for use with GalaGo.

 ## Using TLS

-Running FlaminGo with HTTPS is fairly easy.
+Running GalaGo with HTTPS is fairly easy.
 You'll first need to generate a certificate and a key to use.
 You can do this either using [certbot](https://certbot.eff.org/) or by generating one yourself.

 To use certbot, run the following command (replacing `yourwebsite.com` with your domain name) and follow the on screen instructions to generate your key and certificate.